slovnicki/beamer/package/README.md

 - `[ ProfilePage, SettingsPage ]`,
 - ...

-with some _ProfileHandler_ that knows which _state_ corresponds to which page stack and updates this state as the page stack changes.
-Then similarly, we would like to have a _ShopHandler_ for all the possible stacks of shop related pages.
+with some "ProfileHandler" that knows which "state" corresponds to which page stack and updates this state as the page stack changes.
+Then similarly, we would like to have a "ShopHandler" for all the possible stacks of shop related pages such as

+- `[ ShopPage ]`,
+- `[ ShopPage, CategoriesPage ]`,
+- `[ ShopPage, CategoriesPage, ItemsPage ]`,
+- `[ ShopPage, CategoriesPage, ItemsPage, ItemPage ]`,
+- `[ ShopPage, ItemsPage, ItemPage ]`,
+- `[ ShopPage, CartPage ]`,
+- ...

 These "Handlers" are called `BeamLocation`s.

 `BeamLocation`s cannot work by themselves.
-When the `URI` comes into the app through deep-link or as initial, there must be a decision which `BeamLocation` will further handle this `URI` and build pages for the `Navigator`.
+When the `URI` comes into the app through deep-link, or as initial, there must be a decision which `BeamLocation` will further handle this `URI` and build pages for the `Navigator`.
 This is the job of `BeamerDelegate.locationBuilder` that will take the "global state" and give it to appropriate `BeamLocation` which will create and save its own "local state" from it to use it to build pages.

 ## BeamLocation